pmchrist/Capsule_Climate/notes.md

 1) Migrate to the newer version of Agents.jl
 2) Modify Isaak's Diagram to be in line with my Thesis Research
 3) These model parameter updaters are not consistent and logic of initialize_global_params() and changing_params for GlobalParam struct is ugly and works kinda by "magic"
+4) There are some resizing of arrays, if we keep them fixed it might make code faster

 # Notes: